actionml/docker-vw/README.md

 ### Container flavours

-## JNI flavour
+## Harness flavour

-JNI flavour builds **vw**  library for use with Java applications through the [JNI interface](https://en.wikipedia.org/wiki/Java_Native_Interface).
-This container is based on alpine with glibc support, for details refer to [stackfeed/alpine](https://hub.docker.com/r/stackfeed/alpine/).
+Harness flavour is used as the base container for derived harness "sdk" and "runtime" containers.
+This flavour bundles _Vowpal Wabbit_ **JNI library**, it's used for Java applications to perform calls via [JNI interface](https://en.wikipedia.org/wiki/Java_Native_Interface).
+It also comes with:

-**OpenJDK8 JRE** is built-in into this container. **Note** that the OpenJDK version customization is not intended functionality, since the actual version is defined by the upstream Alpine Linux version.
+ - **OpenJDK8 JRE** is built-in into this container.
+    **Note** that the OpenJDK version customization is not intended functionality, since the actual version is defined by the upstream Alpine Linux version.
+ - **Python 3.x** runtime in fact the actual version depends on upstream Alpine version.

+Note: this container is based on [stackfeed/alpine](https://hub.docker.com/r/stackfeed/alpine/).

 ---